S1ngularityPoint/SOC2024_Mentor/Week3/assignments/README.md

 ```
 - You are forbidden from using the `sqrt()` method of the cmath library
 - However as you are working with large arrays, you might find that `SIMD` instructions are hiding something from you :)
+- Compile using `g++ quake3.cpp -mavx -o quake3`, add the mavx flag if and only if your implementation uses SIMD instructions